-Belgium, Greece, Netherlands, and Norway provide for unrestricted automatic loss of citizenship for minors whose relationship with a citizen parent is annulled, regardless of the age or residence status of the minor.
-These countries receive a score of 0 for LWIT03a.
+Belgium provides for unrestricted automatic loss of citizenship for minors whose relationship with a citizen parent is annulled, regardless of the age or residence status of the minor.
+These countries receive a score of 0 for LWIT13a.

 Finland provides minors with more protection from loss in the case of annulment of a family relationship, providing for withdrawal (+0.25) only if the minor is under the age of 16 (+0.25) and acquired citizenship of Finland five or fewer years ago (+0.25).
 Finland's score for LWIT13a is 0.75.